Alt28/Alt28/README.md

 ## 🚀 About Me

-🎓 I'm a COMPUTER SCIENCE STUDENT with a passion for coding, open source, and UI/UX Designing.
+🎓 I'm a COMPUTER SCIENCE STUDENT with a passion for coding, making games, and UI/UX Designing.

 ---